Home > Heating > 7 Signs It’s Time to Call for Furnace Repair

 It’s easy to get these two confused, but they serve different purposes.
 A manufacturer’s warranty typically covers the cost of replacement parts if a component fails due to a factory defect, but it often doesn’t cover the labor costs for the repair.
 A service warranty, sometimes called a home warranty, is a separate plan you purchase.
 These plans are designed to cover the repair costs—both parts and labor—for mechanical breakdowns that happen from normal wear and tear.
 It’s important to know that most standard home warranty plans do not cover routine maintenance, which is key to preventing problems in the first place.

-The Value of a Maintenance Plan
+The Value of a 100% Satisfaction Guarantee

 While a warranty is reactive, helping you after a problem occurs, a maintenance plan is proactive.
 Regular tune-ups are the single best way to keep your furnace running efficiently and reliably, extending its lifespan and catching small issues before they become major, expensive failures.
 Consistent upkeep can also be a requirement to keep your manufacturer’s warranty valid.
 Our Service Maintenance Programs are designed to handle all the essential checks and cleaning, ensuring your system is in top shape for the season ahead and giving you one less thing to worry about.